merwynfernandes/automation-task-wdio/README.md

 ```
 Console output can be viewed to check the progress of each test case execution.

-#To generate the report from existing Allure results you can use the following command:
+## To generate the report from existing Allure results after test execution is completed, use the following command:
 ```
 $ allure generate <directory-with-results> --clean
 ```